After graduating from USAFA in May 1992, the Air Force sent me to Texas A&M to study meteorology.

-For my 23rd birthday while attending Texas A&M for my meteorology degree in 1993 my dad bought me golf lessons (and an addict was born!)
+For my 23rd birthday the following April, my dad bought me golf lessons (and an addict was born!)

 There I was in all my hunched over, head-swaying, outside-in, slicing glory for the pro to show "my angles, my planes, my grip and my pains."

-He drew on the screen with boxes around my head, "Vs" on my arms, lines on my hips and you know what happened?
+He drew on the screen with boxes around my head, "Vs" on my arms, and lines on my hips, and you know what happened?

 I got better.

 I got A LOT better.

 I got a lot better FASTER than ever!

 And I only took about five swings in that lesson!

 The key was not getting in a lot of swings.

 The key was seeing what a perfect swing would look like, then practicing that.